simonsobs/socs/docs/agents/smurf_crate_monitor.rst

 4. Copy ocs-user ssh key using 'ssh-copy-id'

-You also need to add the ocs-base anchor and mount the home directory of the ocs-user in your 'docker-compose' file, see the docker section of the docs for an example.
+You also need to add the ocs-base anchor and mount the home directory of the ocs-user in your 'docker-compose' file, see below for an example.

 The second argument, 'crate-id', is just an identifier for your feed names to distinguish between identical sensors on different crates.